kyma-incubator/ord-service/docs/array-querying.md

 }
 ```

-This way each array of strings is modelled internally like:
+As a result, each array of strings is modelled internally as shown in the following excerpt:
 ```json
 "tags": [
   {